shivjoshi1996/myteam-multi-page-next/README.md

-# Frontend Mentor - Time tracking dashboard solution
+# Frontend Mentor - MyTeam multipage website solution

 This is a solution to the [MyTeam multipage website on Frontendmentor.io](https://www.frontendmentor.io/challenges/myteam-multipage-website-mxlEauvW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.